anttipham/adventofcode2021/README.md

 Notes:

-Problem 16 skipped because it's really just about coding a parser.
+Day 16 skipped because it's really just about coding a parser.
 I'm solving algorithmic problems, not doing some parsers.

-Problem 19 skipped because that is just a big programming project.
-I want to do problems, not projects.
+Day 19 skipped because that is a big programming project.
+I don't want to do a whole project in one day.
+(And I'm not sure if my mathematical knowledge is enough for it, although brute forcing does skip the mathematics :D)